networktocode/diffsync/docs/source/core_engine/03-store.md

 ## Use the `RedisStore` Backend

+To get it, you have to install diffsync package with the "redis" extra option: `pip install diffsync[redis]`

 The `RedisStore` backend, as the name suggests, connects to an external Redis service, to store data loaded by the `DiffSync` tasks.
 The biggest change is that it requires to initialize the Redis store class, before using it in the `DiffSync` adapter class.

 ```python